Mai1902/SeniorThesis_MaiNguyen/thesis.md

 ![Lander Output: Job Description](images/lander_report_2.png)

 Take a look at the missing skills and matching skills section, communication belong to matched skills section while `strong communication skills`, `communication skills` are listed in the missing skills section.
 This demonstrates that candidates frequently overlook the phrases in job descriptions and believe that including a keyword that describe the main skill in the resume already help them to pass the ATS scanning if the machine is looking for that skill.
 In reality, ATS is very likely to look for exact matches only, and since job description emphasize that `strong communication skills` is needed, mentioning `communication` only may lead to their unfortunate rejection.
 Hence, Lander will assist candidates in determining which terms they should include in their resume.
-Specifically, the student in this example, as the phrase mentioning communication in their resume is **_ Increased intercultural fluency by interacting daily with international students to work through communication challenge__**.
+Specifically, the student in this example, as the phrase mentioning communication in their resume is *"Increased intercultural fluency by interacting daily with international students to work through communication challenge"*.
 This sentence demonstrates that the student has excellent communication skills, as evidenced by their ability to participate in difficult conversations involving multiple cultures.

 Job Scan is used to calculate the initial matching score between the resume and the job description after obtaining the job description from the matching output above.
 The first step is to create a new scan in Job Scan using the provided resume and job description, and then display the score by clicking the 'Power Editing' button.
 The following are the results of the mentioned steps: